 OriginKC will support artists from the seed of an idea through to a world premiere production or offer a second development process toward a second production, that will be on our stages.
 We intend to engage with a diverse body of playwrights, and musicians, whose work resonates nationally and locally.
 We will do this through three different avenues under the branding of OriginKC: American Crossroads Residency, Studio Sessions, and Ghost Light.

 Each OriginKC: New Works Program will be accompanied by supportive activities for playwrights preparing to mount their new work at KCRep.
 For our 2022-23 season, KCRep will stage the world premiere of Mashuq Mushtaq Deen’s Flood.
 Deen will be in residence at KCRep for a rehearsal and performance process that includes (in addition to public performances of Flood) a staged reading of one of his new plays in development and participation in community panel conversations.
 In the spring, the second production of Christina Anderson’s the ripple, the wave that carried me home will perform at Copaken Stage before embarking on the second annual KCRep for All community-expansive tour.
-Both pieces are OriginKC alums, each receiving staged readings in 2018 and 2020, respectively, as part of KCRep’s popular Monday Night Playwright Series.
+Both Flood and the ripple are OriginKC alums, receiving staged readings in 2020 and 2018, respectively, as part of KCRep’s popular Monday Night Playwright Series.
+Also in the spring, Peter Pan & Wendy, Lauren Gunderson’s new adaptation of J.M Barrie’s iconic Peter Pan, will be produced with a feminist twist.
+Gunderson will be refining her script specifically for KCRep.

 OriginKC: New Works programming: